The instauration of education is here, but only if we possess a selfless passion to help.

 Envision this if you will.
 If MY ever becomes our new reality, even “the least of these” in our society, would be empowered as “self-philanthropists.”
 What people do not often realize about the poor, is that the poor are not just sitting there anxiously waiting for us to give them something.
 Life, luck and good fortune has not smiled upon everyone.
 But even the poor, with their very limited income, want to help themselves and their own children.
 They don't want you to provide for their children.
 How would that make you feel if you couldn’t do that?
 It takes away one’s self-pride.
 But they often do not have a choice.
 It's easy to see then, why it's poor communities that have the least amount of hope, and who encourage their children the least toward the value of learning.

 MY is designed to change that.
 Think about this fact.
 We all have that one thing in common that we do, even those with little money.
 We all “spend.”
-We all use that one single resource that we all possess.
-We all use “money” to provide the essentials of life for our families.
+We all use that one single resource that we all possess, “money,” to provide the essentials of life for our families.
 Some just have much less than others.
 No matter the income level though, in a MY scenario, we would all be improving our own personal lives and finances while simultaneously improving other children's futures by bringing all those “essential spending dollars” full-circle, back to all schools, thus all children.

 MY empowers the parent.
 MY empowers the child.
 MY empowers the community.